Epsom brothel murder: Manager who bashed man to death with wooden pole sentenced - NZ Herald

 The mother of a man brutally murdered at an Auckland brothel said his killer valued carpet more than her son's life, before his sentence was handed down today.

-Jiann-Hwa Maa, 61, pleaded guilty to killing Zion Gutnik, 30, at Club 574 on Manukau Rd, Epsom in March last year.
+Jiann-Hwa Maa, 61, pleaded guilty to killing Zion Gutnik at Epsom brothel Club 574 in March last year.

 Maa was sentenced to life imprisonment with a non-parole period of 14-and-a-half years by Justice Ian Gault in the High Court at Auckland this afternoon.